E-commerce

 March 12, 2025

 Are you launching a new product, improving your online store, or looking to reduce cart abandonment?
-Without feedback from your customers, you are moving forward blindly.
-Knowing what they think, what they expect, and where they get stuck is essential to making progress.
-In 2025, the average response rate ranges from 15 to 25% by email to 40–60% by SMS depending on the channel (Retently, SurveySparrow).
+Without feedback from your customers, you're moving blind.
+Knowing what they think, what they expect, and where they get stuck is essential for progress.
+In 2025, the average response rate ranges from 15 to 25% by email to 40-60% by SMS depending on the channel (Retently, SurveySparrow).
 Worse: ignoring their signals can be costly in missed opportunities and lost customers.
 Fortunately, there are proven methods to collect this valuable information and turn it into concrete actions.

 Summary